segunak/Utility-Scripts/BittleAndTelloTalentSetup/Instructions.md

 The `OpenCat.h` file in the repo [OpenCatEsp32](https://github.com/PetoiCamp/OpenCatEsp32) tells you what the serial commands are for configuring the board.
 Follow the instructions at [Upload Sketch](https://docs.petoi.com/arduino-ide/upload-sketch-for-biboard) for how to get set up in Arduino for sending commands and configuring the board.
 Then check the `OpenCat.h` file for the latest commands.
 You can feed the contents of the file to ChatGPT to get back a list of current serial commands if you don't want to read through the whole thing.
 Here's me using the `b[0-10]` command to change the volume.

 ![SerialMonitor](./ChangingVolumeWithSerialMonitor.png)

+## Voice Commands

+Follow the [Voice Command Guide](https://docs.petoi.com/extensible-modules/voice-command-module).
+A preconfigured Bittle X can do a lot by voice.
+For programming workshops with students though, the dog always listening and randomly doing things can be annoying.
+Here are the instructions for controlling voice input (on/off).
+Each Bittle X box also comes with a printed list of voice commands for reference.

+1. Speak "Bing-Bing" to switch the Bittle X to English mode (note, you do have to say this in a Chinese accent, or it won't pick up on it) or "Di-Di" to switch to Chinese (Mandarin).
+2. Speak "Play sound" to turn on the audio response or "Be quiet" to turn off the audio response.

 ## Writing Block-Based Code